jgfranco17/learn-python/README.md

 * Object-oriented programming
 * Debugging and error handling

 The lessons are provided as a combination of text notes and independent exercises, allowing learners to practice and apply their knowledge as they progress through the course.
-Our goal is to provide a clear and engaging learning experience that will help students build a strong foundation in Python and feel confident in their ability to use the language.
+My goal is to provide a clear and engaging learning experience that will help students build a strong foundation in Python and feel confident in their ability to use the language.
+If you have any concerns with the topic content, or if you are interested in contributing to the material, feel free to reach out to me at [chino.franco@gmail.com](mailto:chino.franco@gmail.com) anytime.
 <br>
 </p>